 He was irascible and confident, brusque and impatient.
 His consumption of cigars and brandy alone would probably keep him out of polite society today.
 After serving in a variety of ministerial capacities from World War I through the 1920s, Churchill spent a good part of the ’30s in enforced political retirement at his Kent home, Chartwell.

 He called those his “wilderness years.”
 Churchill became a needling thorn in the side of successive weak Governments in his call for rearmament in the face of rising Nazi militarism.

-When war was made inevitable by Germany’s invasion of Poland in 1939, it was not long before the conciliatory Government of Neville Chamberlain collapsed.
+When the war was made inevitable by Germany’s invasion of Poland in 1939, it was not long before the conciliatory Government of Neville Chamberlain collapsed.
 It became a question of national survival more than party politics to find the right wartime prime minister.

 Churchill had 30 years of experience in Parliament and Whitehall, and he had been one of the few public voices who had warned of what was to come in Europe.
 Beyond that, Churchill wanted the job.